gianluparri03/cucinassistant/docs/packages.md

 ## cucinassistant/email

-This package exports only a function, `SendMail`, that sends an email to a recipient.
+This package exports only a function, `SendMail`, that sends an email to one (or more) recipients.
 There is also a `templates/` folder, that contains all the possible email templates.

 ## cucinassistant/web